 Does Saran Sports International Limited Have FIFA World Cup 2026 Rights

 The official territory workbook lists Saran Sports International Limited in Ireland (Eire), but the final consumer-facing commercial route still needs to be checked through local schedule and provider updates.
-RTÉ is already visible to viewers through its own player and sports coverage pages, while the commercial route remains less clearly published.
+RTÉ is already visible to viewers through RTÉ Player and RTÉ Radio 1 sports programming, while the commercial route remains less clearly published.

 How to Watch FIFA World Cup 2026 on Saran Sports International Limited - Step by Step

-Step 1: Translate the rights-holder into the consumer route
+Step 1: Translate the company name into the actual channel or app

-For this page, the most important step is to move from Saran Sports International Limited to RTE Player on the public side plus the final Irish commercial route once publicly named.
+For this page, the most important step is to move from Saran Sports International Limited to RTÉ television and RTÉ Player on the public side, plus the Irish commercial route once the downstream outlet is named.

 Step 2: Check the official downstream app or channel